US/Imperial Products with ASME/ANSI Specification

-At The FCH Sourcing Network you will find hundreds of thousands of fasteners within our database of surplus, odd lot, slow-moving and hard to find fasteners that conform to the ANSI/ASME specification.
+At The FCH Sourcing Network you will find hundreds of thousands of fasteners within our database of surplus, odd lot, slow-moving and hard to find fasteners that conform to the ANSI specification.

-Bolts & Cap Screws by ANSI Specification - Hex bolts and hex cap screws feature a large fastener head for distributing clamping load.
+Bolts & Cap Screws by ASME/ANSI Specification - Hex bolts and hex cap screws feature a large fastener head for distributing clamping load.
 Heavy hex bolts feature a larger head.
 These fasteners are used at high tensions and temperatures.
 Cap screws have a washer face underneath the head and are used in precise applications.
-Heavy hex bolts are commonly used to make structural connections in buildings, bridges, and railways.
+Heavy hex bolts and Structural Bolts are commonly used to make structural connections in buildings, bridges, and railways.

-Pins by ANSI Specification - Pins are available in many varieties for specific jobs where additional strength is required to secure materials.
+Pins by ASME/ANSI Specification - Pins are available in many varieties for specific jobs where additional strength is required to secure materials.

-Rivets by ANSI Specification - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
+Rivets by ASME/ANSI Specification - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
 In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials, and then tightening by deforming the tail end of the rivet.

-Washers by ANSI Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to increase the hold of the fastener or to increase the bearing surface.
+Washers by ASME/ANSI Specification - Washers are usually manufactured from thin plate (disk-shaped or square) with a hole to fit under the head of a fastener in order to distribute the load and increase the hold of the fastener by increasing the bearing surface.